I'm Alive (Celine Dion song): Commercial performance

-The song proved to be successful, reaching number two on the European Hot 100 Singles.
-It also peaked at numbers two in Belgium, four in Germany and Portugal, five in Austria and Sweden, and seven in France, Switzerland, Denmark, Greece and the Netherlands.
+The song was successful, reaching number two on the European Hot 100 Singles.
+It also peaked at number two in Belgium, number four in Germany and Portugal, number five in Austria and Sweden, and number seven in France, Switzerland, Denmark, Greece, and the Netherlands.
 In the United Kingdom, "I'm Alive" reached number 17.
-It was certified platinum in Belgium and gold in France, Germany, Denmark and the United Kingdom.
-The song also topped the airplay charts in countries like Poland, Czech Republic and Romania.
+It was certified double platinum in Canada, platinum in the United Kingdom and Belgium, and gold in France, Germany, and Denmark.
+The song also topped the airplay charts in Poland, Czech Republic, and Romania.

-In Australia and New Zealand, it reached numbers 30 and 35, respectively.
+In Australia and New Zealand, it reached numbers 30 and 35, respectively, and it was certified platinum in New Zealand.

-In North America, "I'm Alive" was released as a promotional single, and therefore entered the radio charts.
+In North America, "I'm Alive" was released as a promotional single and entered radio charts.
 In Canada, it peaked at number one on the Adult Contemporary chart and number nine on the overall radio chart.
 In the United States, it reached number six on the Adult Contemporary chart and number 11 on the Bubbling Under Hot 100.
-The 2009 remix by Maurice Joshua peaked at number 35 on the Dance Club Songs chart.
-According to Billboard, "I'm Alive" has garnered over 49.5 million on-demand streams in the US as of November 2019, becoming Dion's ninth most streamed song in the country.
+The 2009 remix by Maurice Joshua reached number 35 on the Dance Club Songs chart.
+According to Billboard, "I'm Alive" has accumulated over 49.5 million on-demand streams in the US as of November 2019, making it Dion's ninth most streamed song in the country.

 Live performances

 Dion performed "I'm Alive" during her show A New Day... at Caesars Palace, Las Vegas.
-It was released on the A New Day...
-Live in Las Vegas CD in 2004 and Live in Las Vegas - A New Day...
+The performance was included on the A New Day...
+Live in Las Vegas CD in 2004 and the Live in Las Vegas - A New Day...
 DVD in 2007.
-The song also became a part of the Taking Chances World Tour set list and was performed by Dion in a new remixed version.
-An acoustic version of the song was added to the setlist to Dion's Las Vegas residency show in 2015, and the original version of the song was performed in the show during the final year of her residency.
-"I'm Alive" was also performed in her 2017 European tour, 2018 tour, and the Courage World Tour.
+The song was also part of the Taking Chances World Tour setlist, where Dion performed a new remixed version.

+An acoustic arrangement was added to the setlist of Dion's Las Vegas residency show in 2015, and the original version returned during the final year of the residency.
+"I'm Alive" was also performed on her 2017 European tour, 2018 tour, and the Courage World Tour.
 On 5 July 2019, Dion performed "I'm Alive" during her BST Hyde Park concert in London.

 Music video

 The music video was directed by Dave Meyers between 24–25 May 2002 and premiered in June 2002.
-There were two versions made: with and without the Stuart Little 2 film scenes.
-The version without used modified shots of the plane sequences of the film but replaced the CGI model of the plane.
+Two versions were created: one including scenes from Stuart Little 2 and one without them.
+The version without film footage used altered shots from the plane sequences but replaced the CGI model of the plane.